Central line (London Underground): Current rolling stock

 When the signalling on the Central line needed replacement by the late 1980s, it was decided to bring forward the replacement of the 1962 Stock, due at about the time as the replacement of the 1959 Stock.
 The signalling was to be replaced with an updated version of the Automatic Train Operation (ATO) system used on the Victoria line, the line traction supply boosted and new trains built.
 Prototype trains were built with two double and two single doors hung on the outside of each carriage of the train, and with electronic traction equipment that gave regenerative and rheostatic braking.

 In accordance with this plan, the first 8-car trains of 1992 Stock entered service in 1993, and while the necessary signalling works for ATO were in progress, One Person Operation (OPO) was phased in between 1993 and 1995.
 Automatic train protection was commissioned from 1995 to 1997 and ATO from 1999 to 2001, with a centralised control centre in West London.

-The trains are currently undergoing a refurbishment programme known as CLIP (Central Line Improvement Programme).
-The trains will have passenger information displays, wheelchair areas and CCTV installed.
-The programme, which includes updating motors, lighting, doors and seats, is being carried out at a new Train Modification Unit (TMU) in Acton and is expected to complete in late 2023.
+The five-year Central Line Improvement Programme (CLIP) to refurbish the 30-year-old trains started in 2023, as it was considered cheaper than replacing the trains.
+New motors, lighting, doors, and seats will be installed, and the trains will have passenger information displays, wheelchair areas and CCTV.
+The programme is being carried out at a new Train Modification Unit (TMU) in Acton, and had been expected to complete in late 2023.
+In November 2020 TfL announced that this had been delayed due to the COVID-19 pandemic, with expected completion by the end of 2025.
+By January 2025, with £160m of the original £500m budget spent, only one refurbished train had entered service with a further 3 expected to be completed by the end of 2025.
+A timetable that would improve train frequencies, relieving delays and overcrowding, would not be implemented until December 2024.
+An expert suggested that in hindsight, given the problems with CLIP, it would have been better to buy new trains.

+Future rolling stock

+In the mid 2010s, TfL began a process of ordering new rolling stock to replace trains on the Piccadilly, Central, Bakerloo and Waterloo & City lines.
+TfL explained that the 1992 Stock used on the Central and Waterloo & City lines was significantly less reliable than more modern rolling stock.
+A feasibility study into the new trains showed that new generation trains and re-signalling could increase capacity on the Central line by 25%, with 36 trains per hour.

+In June 2018, the Siemens Mobility Inspiro design was selected.
+These trains would have an open gangway design, wider doorways, air conditioning and the ability to run automatically with a new signalling system.
+TfL could only afford to order Piccadilly line trains at a cost of £1.5bn.
+However, the contract with Siemens includes an option for 100 trains for the Central line in the future.
+This would take place after the delivery of the Piccadilly line trains in the 2030s.